mongodb/genny/README.md

 4. Std.
 Deviation of execution time in microseconds

 Those results are reported to a configurable results json file (default results.json), and to the logging output at the info level.
+They can also be printed out periodically using the -p option.

 #### Future stats